1997 Pacific typhoon season: Typhoon Winnie (Ibiang)

 On August 5, an area of low pressure formed near the Marshall Islands, which organized into Tropical Depression 14W on the next day.
 It headed northwestward, slowly strengthening to a tropical storm on the 9th.
 Intensification became more rapid as conditions became more favorable, and Winnie reached typhoon strength on the 10th.
 Two days later, Winnie became the 4th Super Typhoon of the season with peak winds of 160 mph.
 Soon after, the eye became ragged and large, with an outer eyewall reaching 200 miles in diameter.
 On the 18th, a minimal Typhoon Winnie passed north of Taiwan and hit eastern China, where it winded down until degenerating into a remnant low on the 20th.
 The remnant continued northeastward, bringing heavy rain and damage across China until the 23rd.
 In all, Winnie killed at least 372 people, displaced over 1 million, and caused $3.2 billion in damages.

 Severe Tropical Storm Yule

-Severe Tropical Storm Yule merged with Tropical Depression 16W early in its life.
+Severe Tropical Storm Yule was a tropical cyclone that formed in the western North Pacific Ocean in August 1997.
+It was a relatively short-lived storm, lasting only a few days.
+While it did not cause widespread damage or loss of life, it was a significant weather event in the region.
+Yule's interaction with another tropical disturbance, Tropical Depression 16W, led to a merger of the two systems, resulting in the dissipation of the depression.